panzi/mediaextract/README.md

 	                       'id3v2' format is the better option anyway.

-	                       The detection accuracy of MOD files is not much better and thus they are also per default disabled.
+	                       The detection accuracy of MOD files is not much better and thus the 'mpg123' and 'mod' formats are per default disabled.

 	                       NOTE: When using only the 'mpg123' format but not 'id3v2' any ID3v2 tag will be stripped.
 ID3v1 tags will still be kept.